Friday, October 28, 2016, 10:00 a.m. – 3:00 p.m.

 University of Minnesota

-For the list of local, regional and national non-profit organizations as well as local, state and federal government agencies click here.
+The Government & Nonprofit Career Fair is an excellent opportunity for students and alumni to explore career possibilities with nonprofit organizations and government agencies.
+For the list of local, regional and national nonprofits as well as local, state and federal government agencies who will be attending the 2016 Government & Nonprofit Career Fair click here.
 New organizations and agencies are added frequently, please check back often for the most updated list of participants.
 This annual event is open to all undergraduate students from the 30 Minnesota 4-year colleges and universities and participating regional colleges.

-Pre-registration with the Piper Center is required by October 22nd – to reserve your space, log into your Ole Career Central Account and click on Government and Nonprofit Career Fair under the Events tab.
+Pre-registration with the Piper Center is required by October 21, 2016 – to reserve your space, log into Handshake, go to the Events tab and click on Government and Nonprofit Career Fair.

-Transportation will be provided. ** To request transportation, a $5 reservation fee is required by October 22nd and refunded the day of the fair at transportation check-in.
+Transportation will be provided. ** To request transportation, a $5 reservation fee is required by October 16th and refunded to attendees the day of the fair at transportation check-in.
 Stop into the Piper Center to reserve transportation.
-If you have questions on the timing of the transportation, please email Janine Knutson at email@example.com.
+If you have questions on the timing of the transportation, please email Kristi Kehrwald (firstname.lastname@example.org)

-Once registered, all communication with you about the job fair will be through e-mail.
+Once registered, all communication with you about the job fair will be through email.
 If you have questions about whether the fair will benefit you, see one of the Piper Center staff members to discuss your specific goals and career direction.
-A list of government organizations registered for the fair and the specific positions they are recruiting for is available on-line here.
+A list of organizations registered for the fair and the specific positions they are recruiting for is available here.

-Students are invited to attend the following workshop presentations:
+Students are invited to attend the following presentations:

-What is a non-profit organization?
-Will I get paid if I work there?
-How do non-profits stay in business?
+Did you know that nonprofits make up 11% of Minnesota’s workforce and about 3,500 nonprofits with at least one employee?
+What is a nonprofit organization anyway?
+Will I get paid enough if I work at one?
+How do nonprofits stay in business?
 What types of jobs are available?
 What is the best way to get my foot in the door?
-These questions and others will be discussed at this introductory session.
+These topics and others will be discussed at this session.

 Have you ever wondered how people successfully make the step from college student to government professional?
-Individuals from various levels of government will discuss their current positions, and the path taken to arrive there.
+An eclectic panel of individuals from city, county, state and federal government will discuss their current positions, and the variety of paths taken to arrive there.

 Prepare for the Fair